carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 ```

 So far this is a basic CR~~U~~D. But what about more complex queries?
 No software
 is complete without its flags.
-Plus, from `$ todo find 1` we saw that our app is aware
+Plus, from `$ todos find 1` we saw that our app is aware
 of the concept of a "hashtag", as well as due dates.

 ---